-The developed simulation model provides a set of performance indicators concerning operational aspects.
+The simulation model, as developed, provides a set of indicators of operational performance.
 Such indicators are simply various performance measures related to the different rescues operations.
 To fulfill their purpose, such indicators are simple to understand.
-Once the simulation is completed, a button become available in the window, to allow the user to collect the simulation results available in terms of output files.
+Once the simulation is completed, a button becomes available in the window, to allow the user to collect the simulation results available in terms of output files.

-These files contain the following performance indicators:
+The output files contain the following performance indicators:

-• Time period between sending the alarm message and the end of the rescue procedures,

-- Travel time of each vehicle used and the total time amount of all vehicles per day, - Accumulated number of the incidents over the time, - Number of vehicles remaining per Station.
+- Time period between alarm receipt and the end of the rescue procedures, - Travel time of each vehicle used and the total time amount of all vehicles per day, - Travel distances of each vehicles in terms of meters and the total amount of all vehicles per day, - Accumulated number of the incidents over the time, - Number of vehicles remaining per Station, - Vehicles sent by other Stations for each Emergency point, when the Station that was supposed to rescue hasn't all vehicles needed available.